EDITED BY F. J. POWICKE,

 Councils even unto the highest point," How often the choice of the

-individual churches is to be exercised is not clear, but apparently once
+individual churches is to be

 a year, in order to keep the stream of delegates permanently fresh.